Linear Price Tops $0.0240 on Top Exchanges (LINA)

-Linear (LINA) traded down 11.7% against the dollar during the 24 hour period ending at 18:00 PM ET on July 14th.
+Linear (LINA) traded 11.7% lower against the U.S. dollar during the one day period ending at 20:00 PM ET on July 17th.
+One Linear coin can currently be bought for approximately $0.0240 or 0.00000055 BTC on popular cryptocurrency exchanges.
 Linear has a market cap of $80.46 million and approximately $29.37 million worth of Linear was traded on exchanges in the last 24 hours.
-In the last seven days, Linear has traded 7.5% lower against the dollar.
-One Linear coin can currently be purchased for approximately $0.0240 or 0.00000055 BTC on major cryptocurrency exchanges.
+During the last seven days, Linear has traded down 7.5% against the U.S. dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.